As I grow older, part of my emotional survival plan must be to actively seek inspiration

-If you've used on-going counsleing services in the past, call the office to schedule a session as usual.
+- If you've used on-going counseling services in the past, come by or call the office at 828.227.7469 to schedule a session as usual.

 CAPS also offers after-hours on-campus emergency coverage for trauma and life-threatening situations such as suicide and sexual assault.
 To activate the system, call the Campus Police Department at 828.227.8911 and ask for the counselor on-call.

 Group counseling involves meeting with approximately 5-8 other students on a weekly basis.
-Group meetings generally last for about an hour and a half and are often led by two counselors.
-Groups are an excellent vehicle for students who have concerns with shyness, fear of rejection, assertively expressing themselves, feeling anxious around others, and have difficulty communicating.
+Groups are an recommended treatment for students who have concerns with shyness, fear of rejection, assertively expressing themselves, feeling anxious around others, and have difficulty communicating.
 As a result, this is an opportunity for a student to experiment with different ways of expressing her/himself, receive feedback from others on how they perceive her/him, receive support and encouragement, and offer support to the other group members.

 Groups address a variety of student needs: women's experiences, men's experiences, body image & eating disorders, enhancing relationships, trauma and abuse recovery, self-esteem, stress management, GLBT support and substance abuse among others.
-See the current semester group schedule (Fall 2013) for more information.
+See our group services for more information.